 Faculty Musicians

-Jazz is Stephen Lee’s calling whether he’s playing it or teaching theory and performance to his students.
+Jazz is Stephen Lee’s calling, whether he’s playing it or teaching theory and performance to his students.
+He can attest to the transformative power of music — the arts were his siren song and the guiding light by which he moved through his own education process.

 Saxophone & Winds